oneinfra/oneinfra/docs/hypervisors.md

 environment `/var/lib/haproxy`.

-You can inspect the testing environment `oneinfra` creates in this setup by executing `oi-local-cluster cluster create --remote`.
+You can inspect the testing environment `oneinfra` creates in this setup by executing `oi-local-hypervisor-set create --tcp`.

 Also, since `oneinfra` will authenticate against the hypervisor using a client certificate, you will need several certificates: